 starts.
 It’s often done through an IV (intravenous) line.
 Your child will sleep

 deeply and painlessly during the surgery.
-He or she won’t remember it later.
+They won’t remember it later.

 The surgeon makes a cut (incision) down the middle of the

 chest.
-He or she will separate the breastbone to reach the heart.
+They will separate the breastbone to reach the heart.